 The Final Judgment

-The final judgment.
-We have all thought about the end of time and what will happen at that point.
+All people have thought about the end of time and what will happen at that point.
 What does Scripture teach?
-If you have had questions about this topic, this sermon will serve as a valuable tool for you!
-Dr. Martyn Lloyd-Jones explains the final judgment as the final solution to the world’s trials, yet many people run to temporary fixes while ignoring this key doctrine.
+In this sermon on the final judgment, Dr. Martyn Lloyd-Jones explains the final judgment as the final solution to the world’s trials, yet many people run to temporary fixes while ignoring this key doctrine.
 Some reject the idea of this judgment because they cannot reconcile it with the truth of God being loving.
-Others, however, reject it because they don't see the need for it since their fate will already have been determined on earth.
-However, Scripture is clear that it is the day when our verdict will be announced, not determined.
+Others, however, reject it because they don’t see the need for it since their fate will already have been determined on earth.
+However, Scripture is clear that it is the day when the verdict will be announced, not determined.
 It will be a very public event.
 What is its purpose?
-Lloyd-Jones says that it is ultimately about the glory of God.
+Dr. Lloyd-Jones says that it is ultimately about the glory of God.
 Many people wonder about who the judge will be, but Dr. Lloyd-Jones demonstrates from Scripture that it will be the Lord Jesus Christ.
-He will judge not only men, but the angels who rejected Him in the beginning.
+He will judge not only humans, but also the angels who rejected Him in the beginning.
 What about verses that refer to other judgments?
-Listen as Dr. Martyn Lloyd-Jones answers these questions and more, using the topic of the final judgment as a means to help us grow in our appreciation for the glory of the Lord.
+Listen as Dr. Martyn Lloyd-Jones answers these questions and more, using the topic of the final judgment as a means to help the listener grow in their appreciation of the glory of the Lord.

 About Dr. Martyn Lloyd-Jones